Wentworth Estate: Modern history

-Post-war

 Post-war development picked up considerably, and, by 1960, most of the available land was already used.
+The 1970s saw an increasing number of musicians purchasing property, including lyricist Bernie Taupin, Yes bassist Chris Squire, electronic music pioneer Gary Numan, and band leader Ted Heath.
+The estate made the British newspaper headlines in 1998 as the location where former Chilean dictator Augusto Pinochet, following his arrest in London, began 18 months of 'luxurious house arrest' after an extradition request from Spain.

 Planning and amenities

 In 1962, a committee of residents and the company promoted a private bill for an act of Parliament, and on 31 July 1964, the Wentworth Estate Act 1964 (c. xl) was given royal assent.
 The act established the Wentworth Estate Roads Committee, which appoints its members on advice from the Wentworth Residents' Association.